 Halesia tetraptera, Carolina silverbell, Zones 4-8.
 A lovely flowering tree for the understory or woodland garden, Carolina silverbell has pure white or pale pink, bell-shaped pendulous flowers in mid-spring.
 A native American species.

 Laburnum X watereri, Waterer laburnum or goldenchain tree, Zones 5-7.
 Grown for its large, pendulous trusses of yellow pea-like flowers, Waterer laburnum is a spectacular sight in full bloom.
 It has been used to great effect in Europe over trellises and arches.
 Best for the cooler climes of the northeast.
 Beware of using this where children are about as the seeds are poisonous.
 'Vossii' has a superior habit and longer flower racemes.

 Liriodendron tulipifera, tuliptree, Zones 4-9.
-The flowers of the tuliptree do indeed resemble a tulip (as do the outline of the leaves), but they are usually carried in the upper branches of these tall trees they often go unnoticed unless knocked to the ground in a windstorm.
+The flowers of the tuliptree do indeed resemble a tulip (as does the outline of the leaves), but they are usually carried in the upper branches of these tall trees they often go unnoticed unless knocked to the ground in a windstorm.